jlawton-cribl/cribl-prometheus-grafana-demo/README.md

 6. Navigate to Drilldown -> Metrics.

 # Demo
-1. Create a pipeline with Copilot Editor!
+1. Create a metric aggregation pipeline with Copilot Editor!
+2. Show metric aggregation in Grafana.